 Some 40 measures to designate NHAs or study the suitability and feasibility of areas for heritage status have been introduced in the 109th Congress.
 Some of these have passed the House - H.R.
 412, H.R.
 694, H.R.
-938, and H.R.
-2099.
-A Senate-passed bill, S. 203, would establish 10 new areas and authorize three area studies.
-The 109th Congress also provided appropriations for NHA assistance for FY2006.
-The 108th Congress considered about 60 such measures, and created four new NHAs.
-Debate on private property rights provisions was contentious during consideration of some of the bills.
+938, H.R.
+2099, and H.R.
+5311.
+A Senate-passed bill, S. 203, would establish 10 new areas and authorize 3 area studies.
 The sizeable number of existing NHAs, together with the number of measures proposed in recent Congresses to study and designate new ones, has intensified interest by the Administration and some Members in enacting a law providing criteria for designating NHAs, standards for their management, and limits on federal funding support.
 Two such measures have been introduced in the 109th Congress - H.R.
 760 and S. 243 - and the Senate bill has passed the Senate.
-A related bill passed the Senate in the 108th Congress but no further action was taken.
+A related bill passed the Senate in the 108th Congress, but no further action was taken.